aptakhin/xDD/README.markdown

 ### Compiling

 **Tip**.
-Before using CMake on Windows you have to set Qt installation directory in QTDIR environment variable.
+Before using CMake on Windows you have to set Qt installation directory in QTDIR environment variable if you've use Qt from archive somewhere.
-Use this gist as hint (msvc10_generate.bat)[https://gist.github.com/1515211]
+Use this gist as hint https://gist.github.com/1515211 If you installed Qt from installer possibly you might not use this gist.